patrickfrey/mewa/doc/faq.md

 #### Extern functions

-In the example **language1** I define a Lua table (```constVarargTypeMap```) mapping first class types and constexpr types to the type used to pass a value as additional non specified parameter (one of ```...```).
+In the example **language1** I define a Lua table (```constVarargTypeMap```) mapping first-class types and const expression types to the type used to pass a value as an additional non-specified parameter (one of ```...```).
-For every function that has a ```...``` at the end of its parameter list, that type is used as parameter type.
+For every function that has a ```...``` at the end of its parameter list, that type is used as a parameter type.
-About the implementation I do not have to care, except that C-library functions cannot handle certain types as ```...``` arguments.
-For example ```float``` has to be mapped to a ```double``` if passed as additional parameter.
+About the implementation, I do not have to care, except that C-library functions cannot handle certain types as ```...``` arguments.
+For example, ```float``` has to be mapped to a ```double``` if passed as an additional parameter.

 #### Custom Functions

-For implementing functions with a variable number of arguments in your language, you have to care about adressing them.
+For implementing functions with a variable number of arguments in your language, you have to care about addressing them.
-Clang has of course support vor variable argument functions.
-Unfortunately I did not dig into it yet.
+Clang has of course support for variable argument functions.
+Unfortunately, I did not dig into it yet.
-The LLVM IR commands to handle varargs are similar to the C-Library functions: ```llvm.va_start, llvm.va_copy, llvm.va_end```.
+The LLVM IR commands to handle additional variable arguments are similar to the C-Library functions: ```llvm.va_start, llvm.va_copy, llvm.va_end```.

 #### Generics

-For implementing generics with a variable number of arguments I suggest to implement the possibility to define the last argument of a generic as array.
+For implementing generics with a variable number of arguments I suggest implementing the possibility to define the last argument of a generic as an array.
 A dedicated marker like ```...``` could signal that.
 I did not implement this in the example **language1** yet.
-But I do not see any obstacle here.
-Defining a template argument instantiation as a type with an access operator for its sub-types, the first element, the tail, an element addressed by a compile time index, or an iterator.
+But I do not see any obstacle here defining a template argument instantiation as a type with an access operator for its sub-types, the first element, the tail, an element addressed by a compile-time index, or an iterator.

 <a name="coroutines"/>